-According to our introspective, although the nominative congruence for expressing the same meanings as in (42) and (45), respectively, is not entirely excluded, the accusative agreement sounds more suitable for expressing that the PATient - despite being lexically realized by the reflexive pronoun - is not in fact referentially identical with the ACTor but it is rather a vision of himself, see (44) and (46).
+According to our introspective, although the nominative congruence for expressing the same meanings as in (42) and (45), respectively, is not entirely excluded, the accusative agreement sounds more suitable for expressing that the PATient - despite being lexically realized by the reflexive pronoun - is not in fact referentially identical with the ACT or but it is rather a vision of himself, see (44) and (46).
 However, sparse corpus data do not allow us to make any definitive conclusions about the semantic shift between accusative and nominative congruence.

-(42) "Kdybych si měl představit sám sebe za deset let, vidím se jako člověka, "if I should imagine myself in ten years, (I_i) see refl^{clitic} as a man{i,Acc}, který má dům, rodinu a děti," dodává.
+- (42) "Kdybych si měl představit sám sebe za deset let, vidím se jako člověka, "if I should imagine myself in ten years, (Ii) see reflclitic as a mani,Acc, který má dům, rodinu a děti," dodává.
 (CNC) who has a house, a family and children," he is adding En.
-"If I should imagine myself in ten years, I will see myself as a man who has a house, a family and children," he is adding.
+"If I should imagine myself in ten years, I will see myself as a man who has a house, a family and children," he is adding. - (43) Vidím se jako člověk, který má dům, rodinu a děti," (Ii) see reflclitici,Acc as a mani,Nom, who has a house, a family and children," dodává.
+(CNC, modified) he is adding.